Vince Champ: Career

 After graduating Sacramento State College, Champ started his comic career at age 24, working alongside other fledgling comedy figures such as Marc Maron and Jason Stuart.
 He moved to Los Angeles and was employed by Royal Caribbean and Celebrity Cruises as on-board entertainment.
 Champ also regularly performed at Punch Line comedy club in Sacramento and Caesars Palace in Las Vegas, and acted in local theatre plays.

-Beginning in 1990, Champ made guest appearances in comedy television, including Rosie O'Donnell's Stand-Up Spotlight, the Late Show with David Letterman, An Evening at the Improv, The Byron Allen Show, and a recurring role as a panelist in the 1990 ABC run of Match Game.
+Beginning in 1990, Champ made guest appearances in comedy television, including Rosie O'Donnell's Stand-Up Spotlight, the Late Show with David Letterman, An Evening at the Improv, The Byron Allen Show, and a role as a panelist in the 1990 ABC run of Match Game.
 Champ won $100,000 while competing on Star Search in 1992.
 After that, Champ mostly performed on the college circuit.
 He was known as a nice, respectful comedian who only did "clean" material, which made him a favorite for college bookers.
-A review of the New York Post described Champ as "a breath of fresh air... quick on his feet... a very likeable act.
+A review from The New York Post described Champ as "a breath of fresh air... quick on his feet... a very likeable act.
 Everyone feels good in the end."